mrzamin/top-search/engineering.md

 ### Componentization

-I chose Pug as my template engine of choice over others -- like EJS -- due to their concise and intuitive indentation.
+I chose Pug as my template engine of choice over others -- like EJS -- due to its concise and intuitive indentation.

 Located in `views`: